kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 You might ask, why not a part-time job?
 Well I tried that too.
 I gave my resumé to Pizza Hut, McDonalds and several fast foods chains.
 I didn't received call/message or anything.
 I went to call centers, practiced my English(sorry about my grammars here) got rejected.
 Another week another call center, another hell traffic + MRT lines with sardines commute, another hope another prayer but my interviews didn't go well as planned.
 Going home feels like I just wasted my time, money and hope.
 When anxiety kicks in.
 I usually hold the Regret Letter and hoping maybe they will call back.
 I called it Regret letter because it starts with "Regretfully".

-After my last sem in Adamson, I focused my time looking for a job.
+After my last sem in Adamson, I kept on looking for a job.
 Knowing that I already graduated and earned a technical degree for me I guess that's good enough.
 In my mind, I need to get out of this debt.

 **April 2014**, I woke up early and asked my childhood friend to come with me and spend the day to give away flyers to every company guards in Laguna Technopark.
-We walked for about 3 hours straight just to give our resumé to each guards of several companies we passed-by and asked them politely to give it to HR if there's an opening job.
+We walked for about 3 hours straight just to give our resumé to each security guards of every companies we passed-by and asked them politely to give it to HR if there's an opening job.

 It feels like giving advertisement flyers to someone who doesn't care about what you're doing.